maboglia/Corso-Javascript/appunti/L1_05_Control_flow.md

 ```

 ### 4. Sneak Peak (Switch statement)
-As you might imagine, if you have a lot of choices you want to cover in a program, it might be annoying to type `else if ()` ten times.
-That's why JavaScript has the `switch` statement!

-`switch` allows you to preset a number of options (called `case`s), then check an expression to see if it matches any of them.
-If there's a match, the program will perform the action for the matching case; if there's no match, it can execute a `default` option.

-EG.
 ```javascript
 var lunch = prompt("What do you want for lunch?","Type your lunch choice here");